miklevin/MikeLev.in/_posts/2023-05-17-you-don-t-know-oz-the-way-i-know-oz.md

 to have anywhere near the image in their heads as I would hope them to, because none of y'all know anything more than the Wizard of OZ movie.
-But the books are the prophetic writings of our time, from Tik-Tok to the Wheelers to the Nome King and all of Dorothy's recurring adventures with her recurring friends in that very, very, very real place called OZ.
+But the books are the prophetic writings of our time, from Tik-Tok to the Wheelers to the Nome King and... and the Powder of Life.

+Especially, the Powder of Life that brought Jack Punkinhead alive at the hands of the boy Tip,.Queen of OZ.
+And story of Sam Altman, the ambiguously non-evil Magician who invented the powder.
+And the non-evil magician's Mentor, Paul Graham who taught Sam the secret recipe, though even fewer know that tidbit.

+All of Dorothy's recurring adventures with her wonderful friends in that wonderful land are real, and every important lesson about designing and using good APIs, and recognizing and coping with bad ones are in that book... and in that land I am trying to move to; that real place my career in SEO brought me to called OZ.

 OZ is not a dream.
 OZ is real.
 It represents what happens when, as Sci-Fi author Arthur C. Clarke said, "Any sufficiently advanced technology is indistinguishable from magic."
 OZ is a place where magic is real.
-And it's a place where magic is real because it's a place where technology is real.
+Magic is real in OZ because technology has been brought to its logical conclusion, the way we're only starting to see play out in the real world, today.

 Tik-Tok is not just a Chinese social media app snooping on you in your bedroom.
 It's one of the most compelling images of artificial life ever created.
 He's